List of content you will read in this article:

 With these steps, you changed the network interface controller from network manager to Linux default network manager.

-In the end, you can remove the network manager service with below command:
+Optional Step: In the end, you can remove the network manager service with the following command:

 yum remove NetworkManager

 While for regular everyday use the network manager could bring a lot of convenience, for more server-related tasks, the service needs to be disabled.
 We hope that with the help of this short tutorial you were able to successfully disable the network manager.
 If you have any questions or suggestions, please leave them in the comment section below.